yanpitangui/dotnet-api-boilerplate/README.md

 2. Rename solution, projects, namespaces, and ruleset to your use.
 3. Change the dockerfile and docker-compose.yml to your new csproj/folder names.
 3. Give this repo a star!

-# TODO
-- Convert project to .NET 5.0+

 # If you like it, give it a Star
 If this template was useful for you, or if you learned something, please give it a Star! :star: